b00tc4mp/isdi-bootcamp-202409/staff/juanp-arias/project/doc/README.md

 ### Use Cases

-User (student)
+Student
-- take notes and edit them.
+- take notes and edit them
-- synchronize notes to the calendar.
+- synchronize notes to the calendar
-- search through notes.
+- search through notes
-- create alerts and reminders.
+- create alerts and reminders
-- view and edit your schedule.
+- view and edit your schedule
-- view assigned tasks.
+- view assigned tasks
-- track attendance.
+- track attendance
-- view and edit your personal profile.
+- view and edit your personal profile (name, e-mail, birthdate, password)

-Admin (teacher)
+- view notifications

+Teacher
-- take notes and edit them.
+- take notes and edit them
-- synchronize notes to the calendar.
+- synchronize notes to the calendar
-- search through notes.
+- search through notes
-- create alerts and reminders.
+- create alerts and reminders
-- view and edit your schedule.
+- view and edit your schedule
-- assign assignments/tasks to students.
+- assign tasks to students
-- track student attendance.
+- track student attendance
+- create student groups
-- view and edit your personal profile.
+- view and edit your personal profile (name, e-mail, birthdate, password)
-- create groups and add students.
+- view notifications

 ### UXUI Design